WebOfTrustInfo/rwot5-boston/draft-documents/lds-ocap/lds-ocap.md

 Dummy Bot (D), which automatically uploads some photos now and then.
 But Bob has heard mixed reviews of Dummy Bot and is worried that maybe Dummy Bot will malfunction.
-He has decided that a 30-day window is a sufficient trial period for permitingt Dummy Bot to upload to the storage system, so that he can determine whether to renew at some future date.
+He has decided that a 30-day window is a sufficient trial period for permitting Dummy Bot to upload to the storage system, so that he can determine whether to renew at some future date.